This post includes affiliate links.

 While the kitchen sink can work fine in the beginning, you might want to move your baby to a tub before too long.
 Choose one that’s sturdy and well made.

 This is important so you can keep track of baby or hear when baby wakes up if you are in another room.
-Again you have many options from just sound to video to infrared so you can see during the night.
-Just the basic listening monitor is essential.
+Again you have many baby monitor options from just sound to video to infrared so you can see during the night.
+At least the basic listening monitor is essential.

 We want to know, what is on your need to have list?
 Was there anything that was on your need to have list that you really didn’t end up using?
 Share your comments below.